heroin

 A year ago, the U.S. was in the grips of an epidemic — the scourge of opioid addiction, with more than 70,000 lives have been lost to drug overdoses in 2019. ~ The National Institute on Drug Abuse.

-IN December, the CDC said that the rate of overdose deaths was accelerating during the pandemic.
+In December, the CDC said that the rate of overdose deaths was accelerating during the pandemic.
 The rise was driven by synthetic opioids, which rose 33.4% during the year leading up to June 2020.

 According to Dr. Nicholas Nissen, a new study indicates that the opioid crisis is deepening.
 Opioid overdoses are 29% higher in 2020 than before the pandemic.

-The need for effective treatment is great.
+The need for effective treatment is needed.

 Here are some facts about heroin.